Script Analyst (Remote)

 Per Contract / Remote

-Seeking readers to evaluate and give notes on screenplays.
+Seeking freelance readers to evaluate and give notes on screenplays.

-Pay is per submission, and usually averages $12-$18 per hour plus bonuses and tips.
+Pay is per submission, and usually averages $16-$20 per hour.
 The hourly rate depends on the coverage package requested and how efficiently you are able to complete the work.
-Job is telecommute, so you work from home or wherever you are with a reliable internet connection.
-Hours are completely flexible - work as much or as little as you want.
+Job is contract-based and remote, so you work from home or wherever you are with a reliable internet connection.
+Hours are completely flexible - claim work as much or as little as you want.
 Some readers earn as much as $40,000+ per year, and some only work a few hours per month.